brknapp/Project_1/README.md

 It looks like my data set contains movies from 1939 to 2019.

-Let’s explore this by making a histogram showing the distribution of of the “Year” column:
+Let’s explore this by making a histogram showing the distribution of the “Year” column:

 ``` r
 A <- formatted_data %>%